Social Sciences PhD Program

 A foundational belief of the program is that a wide variety of social phenomena are best understood as the consequence of intelligent decisions by individuals pursuing their own ends.
 Caltech social scientists have established that such decisions can be modeled and that conclusions concerning social events should be based on observable and measurable parameters of those theories.

-Caltech was one of the pioneering research institutions to first use laboratory experimentation in the study of economics and political science, and HSS remains one of the top departments—if not the top—in the world in this field.
-Under faculty supervision, graduate students are major users of HSS research centers, including the Social Science Experimental Laboratory (SSEL) and the Caltech Brain Imaging Center (CBIC).
+Caltech was one of the first research institutions to use laboratory experimentation in the study of economics and political science, and HSS remains one of the top departments—if not the top—in the world in this field.
+Under faculty supervision, graduate students conduct experiments in HSS research centers, including the Social Science Experimental Laboratory (SSEL) and the Caltech Brain Imaging Center (CBIC).

-Graduate students in the social science PhD program are encouraged to begin largely independent research early in their graduate career.
+Graduate students in the social sciences PhD program are encouraged to begin largely independent research early in their graduate career.
 Many of the research projects involve direct collaboration between members of the faculty and graduate students.
-And graduate students are expected to participate actively in the intellectual life of the division, including attendance and participation in seminars and workshops.
-Seminars occur at least weekly and usually feature a colleague from another university who has been invited to formally present his or her work.
+Graduate students are expected to participate actively in the intellectual life of the division, including attendance and participation in seminars and workshops.
+Seminars occur at least weekly and usually feature colleagues from other universities who have been invited to formally present their work.
 Workshops are more informal gatherings where students, faculty, and visitors present their work in progress.

-Expected learning outcomes for a graduate student completing the social science PhD program include:
+Expected learning outcomes for a graduate student completing the social sciences PhD program include:

 - a strong background in economics, political science, and econometrics;

 - a solid understanding of the technical tools—which themselves require an understanding of different theoretical and empirical approaches—needed to carry out research at the frontier of the social sciences;

 - a demonstrated record of independent and high-quality research; and